grommet/grommet/src/js/components/Form/README.md

 **onSubmit**

 Function that will be called when the form is submitted.
+It will be
+      called with two arguments, an event and the latest value object.

 ```
 function